Luyanda-web09/Introduction-to-AI-IBM-/README.md

 Simplicity: Building a chatbot is often straightforward and does not require extensive coding knowledge.
 Quick deployment: Chatbots can be developed and launched rapidly, often within an hour, due to their cloud-based nature.

-the applications and impacts of Artificial Intelligence (AI) across various industries.
+The applications and impacts of Artificial Intelligence (AI) across various industries.

 AI in Manufacturing